SanderLedegen/content-aware-scaling/README.md

 # Content-aware scaling

 ## Description

+**For a more lengthy explanation, you can read the [post](https://sanderl.be/posts/content-aware-scaling/) I wrote about this on my website.**

 Resize images the smart way using the content-aware scaling algorithm (by making use of the seam carving algorithm).